TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-05-standalone-symfony-event-dispatcher-from-the-scratch.md

 ## Event Objects to the Rescue!

 The Event objects are basically [Value Objects](http://richardmiller.co.uk/2014/11/06/value-objects/).
-Pass a value in constructor and get it with getter.
+Pass a value in the constructor and get it with getter.

 ### 1. Create an Event Object